hanezu/hanezu.github.io/posts/_posts/2019-06-08-zsh-not-working-properly-under-pyenv-virtualenv-in-vscode.md

 
 ```

-So this must caused by my `pyenv-virtualenv` settings.
+So this must be caused by my `pyenv-virtualenv` settings.

 If you look carefully at the wrong terminal output again,
-You will find out that vscode actually activate the python environment for you twice:
+you will find out that vscode actually activate the python environment for you twice:
 before and after zsh is ready.

 # Solution